sergimartinezeui/website_hugo/content/authors/admin/_index.md

 I am a PhD student at the Social and Political Sciences Department of the [European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences) in Florence, Italy.

-From September to December 2021 I am visiting the [NYU Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html).
+From September to December 2021, I am visiting the [NYU Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html).

-My research interests span the short and long-term effects of political violence and conflict on identities and political behavior.
-I also work on the legacy of authoritarian regimes and the norms attached to democratic transitions using observational, archival and survey data in quasi-causal designs.
+I study how authoritarian institutions and conflict determine identities and political behaviors.
+You may find more detail about my interest in the section [About me](https://sergi-martinez.com/#projects) and the section [Research](https://sergi-martinez.com/#featured) details my work.

 Thanks for visiting my website!